run-ai/docs/docs/admin/runai-setup/cluster-setup/cluster-prerequisites.md

 ### Kubernetes

 Run:ai requires Kubernetes.
-The latest Run:ai version supports Kubernetes versions 1.23 through 1.27 and OpenShift 4.10 to 4.12.
-For an up-to-date end-of-life statement of Kubernetes see [Kubernetes Release History](https://kubernetes.io/releases/){target=_blank}.

 Run:ai is been certified with the following Kubernetes distributions:

 | Kubernetes Distribution           | Description | Installation Notes |
 |-----------------------------------|-------------|--------------------|